-A perfect meatless main dish, this Meyer Lemon Risotto with Shiitake Mushrooms is also a delicious side dish for grilled chicken, shrimp or fish.
+A perfect meatless main dish, lemon Parmesan risotto is topped with pan-fried shiitake mushrooms.
+Would also be a great side dish for grilled chicken, shrimp or fish.

 Risotto is one of my favourite ways to enjoy a meatless meal and lemon risotto is one of my favourites.
 With Meyer lemons currently in season, they were my choice this time around.
 To make it a little "meatier", I added a some pan-fried shiitake mushrooms and for a little green, some wilted arugula.